 Learning a language can be one of your most expensive outlays when you're homeschooling.
 So it's great to know there's some free help around!

-My friends Diana and Tom are homeschooling and they've set up a great website to help you:
+My homeschool friends Diana and Tom have set up a great website to help you with free language resources.

 I've got lots more free homeschooling resources, materials and online sites to share with you.
 We'll be looking at free homeschool worksheets and printables as well as homeschooling freebies.